aspose-total-cloud/Aspose.Total-Products/total/ruby/conversion/mobi-to-xlsm/_index.md

----title: Convert MOBI to XLSM via Ruby SDK in Clouddescription: Cloud APIs & SDKs to Convert MOBI to XLSM.
+---title: Convert Word to XLSM, MOBI to XLSM FREE Converter or Ruby SDKdescription: Free Conversion of MOBI to XLSM by using Ruby Cloud APIs & SDKs.
 Also Create, Edit & Render Microsoft Word & OpenOffice documents in the Cloud.---